IELTS Speaking Samples and Answers

 Q. Why don't some people care about how their home looks?

 Answer: In my opinion, we all are different, and we all have different ideas about how our homes should look.
-But to be more precise, some people don’t care about how their homes should look because they may be too busy with their works and other priorities of life to focus on such “trivial” matters.
+But to be more precise, some people don’t care about how their homes should look because they may be too busy with their work and other priorities of life to focus on such “trivial” matters.
 Besides, some people are just happy to see their homes as a place to sleep and relax instead of considering it as some experimentation of decoration.
 Then, there is another group of people, who don’t care about how their homes look, because they just don’t like to spend any money on buying pieces of stuff that are not absolutely essential.

 Discussion topic: "Different types of home"